; PSY 1903

 • Etc...
 Code editors are packed with useful features.

 In this course, we’ll start with the general purpose code editor VSCode (Visual Studio Code).
 This editor is popular, free, cross-platform and highly customizable via extensions.
-Later in the semester, we’ll also work with R Studio - a code editor customized for working with R.
+Later in the semester, we’ll also work with RStudio - a code editor optimized for working with R.

 Download and install